-Just as you inoculate your kids against illnesses like measles, you can help "immunize" them against drug use by giving them the facts before they're in a risky situation.
+Just as you protect your kids against illnesses like measles, you can help "immunize" them against drug use by giving them the facts before they're in a risky situation.

 Preschool to Age 7

 Before you get nervous about talking to young kids, take heart.
 You've probably already laid the groundwork for a discussion.
-For instance, whenever you give a fever medication or an antibiotic to your child, you have the opportunity to discuss the benefits and the appropriate and responsible use of those drugs.
-This is also a time when your child is likely to be very attentive to your behavior and guidance.
+For instance, whenever you give a fever medicine or an antibiotic to your child, you can discuss why and when these medicines should be given.
+This is also a time when your child is likely to pay attention to your behavior and guidance.

-Start taking advantage of "teachable moments" now.
-If you see a character on a billboard or on TV with a cigarette, talk about smoking, nicotine addiction, and what smoking does to a person's body.
-This can lead into a discussion about other drugs and how they can potentially cause harm.
+Take advantage of "teachable moments" now.
+If you see a character in a movie or on TV with a cigarette, talk about smoking, nicotine addiction, and what smoking does to a person's body.
+This can lead into a discussion about other drugs and how they could cause harm.